68publishers/fixtures-bundle/docs/integration/alice-data-fixtures.md

 fidry.alice_data_fixtures:
 	default_purge_mode: delete # 'delete', 'truncate' or 'no_purge'
 	default_driver: doctrine_orm # 'doctrine_orm', 'doctrine_mongodb_odm' or 'doctrine_phpcr_odm'
+	excluded: [] #  table/entity names that will not be purged
 	db_drivers:
 		doctrine_orm: no
 		doctrine_mongodb_odm: no